-- 31.1 This represents rent paid to the Operator. - 31.2 These expenses pertain to accident and health business common back office operations jointly shared with Jubilee Life Insurance Company Limited (an associated company) and an allocation of management expenses including personnel expenses from the Company to the Operator.
+30.1 This represents rent paid to the Operator.

+30.2 These expenses pertain to accident and health business common back office operations jointly shared with Jubilee Life Insurance Company Limited and an allocation of management expenses including personnel expenses from the Company to the Operator.